 DOM performs ongoing monitoring of BIDD/Division of HCBS on a quarterly basis to assess the BIDD/Division of HCBS's operating performance and to assess for compliance with approved 1915 (c) waiver, DOM policies, and specifications in the Interagency Agreement.
 DOM and BIDD/Division of HCBS participate jointly in at least one annual training event with ID/DD Waiver providers and others as needed.
-BIDD/Division of HCBS reviews a representative sample from each Support Coordination entity of requests for initial enrollment and re-certification of participants.
+BIDD/Division of HCBS reviews a representative sample from each Support Coordination entity of requests for initial enrollment and re-certifications of participants.
 DOM will review a sample of BIDD/Division of HCBS actions on requests for initial certifications and re-certifications.
-DOM and BIDD/Division of HCBS staff meet monthly to review issues surrounding the ID/DD Waiver and to discuss methods of improving service delivery and indicate the frequency of review and update for that document.
-Specify the methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
-Also specify the frequency of Medicaid agency assessment of operating agency performance:
+DOM and BIDD/Division of HCBS staff meet monthly to review issues surrounding the ID/DD Waiver and to discuss methods of improving service delivery and waiver operations.
+BIDD/Division of HCBS will track and periodically report its performance in conducting operational functions to DOM.

-The Division of Medicaid (DOM) performs the following administrative functions: (1) promulgation of program policies; (2) notification and clarification of policy revisions to the Department of Mental Health (DMH)/Bureau of Intellectual and Developmental Disabilities(BIDD) and waiver providers; (3) monitoring the interagency agreement with DMH/BIDD; and (4)

-analyzing utilization of services.

-waiver operations.
-BIDD/Division of HCBS will track and periodically report its performance in conducting operational functions to DOM

-\mathbf{A} pr oendix A: Waiver Administration and 0 peration -------------- ---- -------- ----------- -------- ---------------- ----- --- ----------

-3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of Medicaid agency and/or the operating agency (if applicable) (select one): the Yes.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable). • Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5 and A-6.: + No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
-Appendix A: Waiver Administration and Operation 4.
-Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One): Not applicable Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies: Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional le There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.
-Specify the nature of these agencies and complete items A-5 and A-6: A Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or r regional level.
-There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicai agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). aid Specify the nature of these entities and complete items A-5 and A-6: м Т Appendix A: Waiver Administration and Operation 5.
-Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency of agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operation and administrative functions: + Appendix A: Waiver Administration and Operation 6.
-Assessment Methods and Frequency.
-Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver al requirements.
-Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed: A T Appendix A: Waiver Administration and Operation
+- 3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.
+Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).

+Specify the types of contracted entities and briefly describe the functions that they perform.
+Complete Items A-5 and A-6.:

+No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

+- 4. Role of Local/Regional Non-State Entities.
+Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One): - Not applicable - Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
+Check each that applies:

+Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

+Specify the nature of these agencies and complete items A-5 and A-6:

+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Specify the nature of these entities and complete items A-5 and A-6:

+5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

+6. Assessment Methods and Frequency.
+Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
+Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed: